carnivorousdev/Omnifood-/README.md

 ## Features ✨

-- **Mobile First Design**: Our platform is designed to be fully compatible with all types of devices, ensuring a seamless experience for users regardless of their device.
+- **Mobile First Design**: This web-app is designed to be fully compatible with all types of devices, ensuring a seamless experience for users regardless of their device.

+- **Advanced Code Splitting**: This web-app utilizes advanced code splitting techniques to optimize performance and reduce load times by lazy loading components only when needed.

+- **State Management via useReducers**: It leverage the power of useReducers for efficient state management, ensuring smooth interactions and seamless user experiences.

+- **Data Flow Management via Context API**:  I have used the Context API to manage data flow across components, simplifying data management and enhancing performance.

+- **Clean Code Practices:**: I have followed clean code practices to maintain a readable, maintainable, and well-structured codebase.

+- **Splitted SCSS Files**: Our SCSS files are split for faster reloading and compilation times during development.

+- **Compressed SCSS Files**: SCSS files are compressed using plugins and incorporated into the webpack configuration to optimize stylesheet loading times before deployment.

 - **Password-less Sign-In**: Users can sign in using either their email and password or choose a password-less sign-in option through Firebase Authentication.
 Only verified email addresses are allowed for sign-in.